 The study explores screening for diseases causing problems in fighting infections.
 Currently, there is a method to screen infants for immunodeficiency at birth.
 However, babies born with few T-cells type of immune system may be found by studying TRECS.

 Will collect samples from babies with various immunodeficiency conditions to find out which disorders can be identified by screening dry blood spots for TREC- T-cell receptor excision circles.

 Try to develop alternative screening tests based on materials collected from dried blood spots.
-Children with low number of T-Cells and have primary immunodeficiency are eligible for this study prior to getting a bone marrow transplant.
+Children with a low number of T-Cells and who have primary immunodeficiency are eligible for this study prior to getting a bone marrow transplant.

 Participating children give up to 5ml of blood usually collected when the child is undergoing other tests.
 The liquid blood is used to determine the number of T cells and the rest is used for making dried blood spots.
 The dried blood is used in developing screening tests for primary immunodeficiency.
-Data reports include the child’s diagnosis, age medication and are kept coded by diagnosis and a code number label and not the participant’s name.
+Data reports include the child’s diagnosis, and age medication and are kept coded by diagnosis and a code number label and not the participant’s name.

 OHSU, Portland, Oregon

-Placebo comparator: parent mentor has some education.
+Placebo Comparator: parent mentor has some education.
 The mentor will provide coaching based on guidelines around physical activity and diet.

 Active comparator: the mentor has positive deviance.
 The mentors provide coaching based on findings from the positive deviance study.